Is it possible to turn anyone into a storyteller as good as Neil deGrasse Tyson?

-Before I wrap up, let’s focus on you.
-How do you find your stories worth telling?
+How can you find your own stories worth telling?
 One way is to identify the significant moments that changed your life:

-Which memories can’t you shake?
+Which are the memories you can’t shake?
 That means they left a strong impression.
 Do they make you look vulnerable?
 Do they make you uncomfortable?
-Good, that makes them extra interesting to others.
+Good, that makes them extra intriguing to listeners.

 Now ask yourself: Which of these stories can end with inspiration, wisdom, or insight?
 Which has meaning so they're fulfilling to listen to?

-When you’ve chosen one, consider stretching your story over a narrative arc:
+Once you’ve identified a direction, consider stretching your story over a narrative arc: